To identify books that are primary sources:

 Internet Archive is a database of books, magazines, audio and video files, maps, etc. It's a good place to find books that are old enough to be no longer under copyright.

-To find only those books that are available full text, you can search the catalog on the main search page and click on the box next to "Full View Only."
+To find only those books that are available full text, you can search the catalog and click on the box next to "Full View Only."

 To do a more complex search, click on the Advanced Catalog Search link.
 You can also select "Full View Only" on this page.

-At the Basic Search page, you can simply type in keywords to do a search.
-You can also browse by subjects, listed on the left side of the page.
+In addition to keyword searching, you can also browse by subjects, listed on the left side of the page.
 Each book in the results list will include the designation:

 To search for only full text books: